Youth Fire Setter Intervention Program

 Fortunately, most juvenile fire setters can be treated successfully with education and counseling.
 The goal of the Princeton Youth Fire Setter Intervention Program (YFIP) is to teach fire safe behavior to all children and their parents.

-If you reside in the City of Princeton and would like to refer your child to participate in this program, please email Assistant Fire Marshal Greg Fenn.
+If you reside in the City of Princeton and would like to refer your child to participate in this program, please email Fire Marshal Greg Fenn.

 This program was initiated on a state level to assist in the establishment of community-based juvenile fire awareness and intervention programs, now more accurately called youth fire prevention and intervention programs, in which local fire departments take the lead.
 An advisory team comprised of fire prevention professionals in existing juvenile intervention programs helped develop a "model" intervention program that can be easily adapted to meet the individual needs of fire departments throughout the state.
 The model was based on the U.S. Fire Administration/Federal Emergency Management Agency (USFA/FEMA) program, programs from other states, and existing programs within Texas.
 Team members also helped develop a workshop to train fire department personnel in the use of the model program and related topics.